sourcenrao/jeopardy/README.md

 **Instructions**

-Download the pre-compiled and zipped exectuable with data from the releases section.
+Download the pre-compiled and zipped folder from the releases section.
-If you want to compile it yourself, you'll need the GNU Compiler (you can get it [here](https://jmeubank.github.io/tdm-gcc/download/) for Windows).

 Once you have it running, navigate to http://localhost:8080/ for information or http://localhost:8080/jeopardy for unique game data.